Creating a National Adaptation Strategy for the United States: The Interagency Climate Change Adaptation Task Force

 - Evaluation

-The final recommendations, released in October 2010, build upon these initial components.
-The report recommends the following actions:
+The final recommendations, released in October 2010, built upon these initial components, including:

-- Institutionalize adaptation as part of planning practices within agencies
+- Institutionalizing adaptation as part of planning practices within agencies;

-- Make certain that climate science is easily accessible to both the public and private sector
+- Ensuring that climate science is easily accessible to both the public and private sector;

-- Coordinate agency efforts in climate change responses with respect to overlapping jurisdictions, especially with regard to water resources, public health, oceans and coasts, and communities
+- Coordinating agency efforts in climate change responses with respect to overlapping jurisdictions, especially with regard to water resources, public health, oceans and coasts, and communities;

-- Collaborate and coordinate with local, state, and tribal managers
+- Collaborating and coordinating with local, state, and tribal managers.

-The Task Force identified guiding principles for decision makers to use in developing and implementing climate change adaptation.
-These include:
+The Task Force identified guiding principles for decision-makers to use in developing and implementing climate change adaptation.
+These included:

 - Adopt Integrated Approaches: Adaptation should be incorporated into core policies, planning, practices, and programs whenever possible.